Daniel-Humeniuk/Take-Home-Exercises-Sep-2025/Exercise3/README.md

-# Book Review - Web Application and Form Input
+#Reno Tracker - Web Application and Form Input

 > This exercise is part of a series of exercises to manage information on a collection of renovation projects.
 > In this exercise you will create a Blazor web application project.